Oxynet is a powerful toolset for the automatic interpretation of cardiopulmonary exercise test (CPET) data.

 generator = load_tf_generator()

-# Generate a Pandas df with fake CPET data inside
+# Generate a Pandas df with fake CPET data

 df = generate_CPET(generator, plot=True)